crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 you can face with JSON on the wire and in general, which are many.
 Problems with JSON include the lack of a schema and an expensive non-binary wire format.
-While JSON can be compressed and then compressed, it is the same size; guess what, you must then compress and decompress it.
-This involves turning on gzip compression for JSON, which is, let us say, not a big deal, but it is a cost.
+While JSON can be compressed and then compressed, it is the same size; yet, you must then compress and decompress it.

+This involves turning on gzip
+compression for JSON, which is, let us say, not a big deal, but it is a cost.
 The bigger cost is the CPUs; now you must run CPUs hot and take the time to compress and decompress every message.

+### Latency of Bulk cases

+For one message there will not be a difference.

+But if your business ever has a need to send bulk messages or for example the history of messages between systems, you will need as much speed as possible.

-While this is very fast, once you have even a moderately interesting number of messages; for example 1,000,000, the cost can become tens of seconds of CPU time to compress the data, costing you tens of seconds of CPU time and slowing
+Once you have even a
+moderately interesting number of messages; for example 1,000,000, the cost can become tens of seconds of CPU time to compress the data, costing you tens of seconds of CPU time and slowing